A large majority of Americans favor drug importation, but vew Canada as the only safe source, according to the new NOP World Health Research

 More Than 200 Consumers Share Their Views on Importation

 NOP World Health collected its information on drug importation and re-importation from 203 consumers, between 18 and 65 years of age.
-Data was gathered via self-administered Internet surveys August 26 – 31, 2004.
+Data was gathered via self-administered Internet surveys from August 26 – 31, 2004.
 The surveys provided an update to NOP World Health’s June 2004 research on consumer perceptions of re-importation.
 The project is part of NOP World Health’s Event Flash(TM) program, which collects fast insights into key market events.